miguelfrndzdeusto/IoTProjectGroup08/README.md

 ## How to Run the Project?

 The whole project can be directly executed by running the `./launch.sh` script.
+To do so, please provide as an argument the address of your `mongodb` host.

 Optionally, it can be run manually by:
 * `python final_project.py launch` to launch and populate the database by fetching the corresponding data.